Gold(I,III) chloride

-Gold(I,III) chloride is a black solid with the chemical formula Au4Cl8.
-It is an example of a mixed valence compound as it contains gold in two different oxidation states; square-planar gold(III) and almost linear gold(I).
-The compound is photosensitive as well as air- and moisture-sensitive.
+Gold(I,III) chloride is the inorganic compound with the chemical formula Au4Cl8.
+It is a mixed valence compound as it contains gold in two oxidation states; square-planar gold(III) and almost linear gold(I).
+The compound, which is black, is photosensitive as well as air- and moisture-sensitive.

 Synthesis

-Gold(I,III) chloride may be prepared by the reaction of gold(III) chloride with gold carbonyl chloride or carbon monoxide at room temperature in thionyl chloride.
+According to the procedure by Calderazzo et al., gold(I,III) chloride may be prepared by the reaction of gold(III) chloride with gold carbonyl chloride or carbon monoxide at room temperature in thionyl chloride.